 Cuccidati, also known as buccellati, are wonderful Italian fig cookies that are popular at Christmastime.

-Loaded with a wonderful filling made with figs, dates, nuts, orange peel, chocolate, cinnamon, clove, and Marsala wine, these cookies just taste like Christmas!
+Loaded with a filling of figs, dates, nuts, orange peel, chocolate, cinnamon, clove, and Marsala wine, these cookies taste like Christmas!

-While the process may seem long, they are actually very easy to make; the pasta frolla pastry dough is simple to make as are the fig filling and glaze.
+While the process may seem involved, they are actually very easy to make; the pasta frolla pastry dough is simple to make as are the fig filling and glaze.

 But if you've got any doubts, fear not because our step-by-step instructions walk you through the entire process!